diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 Furthermore, installing dependencies has the benefit that the dependencies of the project are also analysed for class pollution, therefore significantly increasing the number of projects analysed.
+However, installing dependencies can significantly slow down analysis, as well as introduce false positives, as later explored in @results.
 After the analysis is performed, there is also a need to parse Pysa's output, which is done by compiling the information present in the output into a list of taint traces that highlight